 Its competitive set is tough, and Aston has benchmarked a long list of high-performance luxury SUVs: Bentley Bentayga, Lamborghini Urus, Range Rover Sport SVR, BMW X6 M, Porsche Cayenne Turbo.

-Aston Martin DBX: first impressions
+Aston Martin DBX: early verdict

-Check out our Aston Martin reviews
+Check out all our Aston Martin reviews